 February Financial Plan.
-On February 23, 2011, the 2011 Adopted Budget and February Financial Plan 2011-2014, which included December Board-approved actions and technical adjustments to the November Financial Plan, were presented to the MTA Board.
-The February Financial Plan did not include any of the changes proposed in the New York State 2011-2012 Executive Budget, made available to the MTA on February 1.
-The Plan, for the first time, included detailed overtime budgets by major category for all Agencies, which will improve the MTA's ability to monitor these costs.
+On February 23, 2011, the 2011 Adopted Budget and February Financial Plan 2011-2014 (the February Plan), which included December Board approved actions and technical adjustments to the November Plan, was presented to the MTA Board.
+As discussed below, the February Plan did not include any of the changes proposed in the New York State 2011-2012 Executive Budget, made available to the MTA on February 1, 2011.
+The February Plan, for the first time, included detailed overtime budgets by major category for all agencies, which will improve the MTA's ability to monitor these costs.